Laundry Room Storage Solutions

 Mix Style and Function

 Vintage-look details and clever use of cabinetry give this spacious, open laundry room its cottage-style charm.
 Shelves encourage organization and let flea market accessories come alive, while upper and lower cabinetry provide practical storage for laundry supplies.
-A center island offers room to sort and fold without interrupting traffic flow.
+A laundry room folding table offers room to sort and fold without interrupting traffic flow.

 7 of 18